Technology-for-the-Poorest-Billion/2024-OVSI/proposal/management.md

 ## The assessment of the risks and safety

 **Risks:**
 - Tools used for physical manufacture can be sharp.
-Mitigated by using suitable protective equipment.
+Mitigated by using suitable protective equipment and having suitable training on relevant equipment.
 - Live electrical components.
 Do not make changes whilst connected to the power source.
 - Transport of large oxygen concentrator machines.
 Lift in pairs where necessary.

-## Contengency plans
+## Contingency plans

 **Potential Pitfalls**
 - Prototype of solution is not achievable within timeframe.
-- Oxygen concentrators and sensors not recieved from Ben until late into the project.
+- Difficultly sourcing appropriate sensors or resources.

 **How to overcome**
 - If prototype not achievable then have CAD model and rigorous optioneering document to give insight into the best apporach to the problem.
 - If physcial resources delayed, make CAD model and prepare manufacture plan to streamline process when they do arrive.
+- We have many avenues for getting resources, both online or through Ben Moore who has funding for the project.